Ishan3450/Ishan3450/README.md

 ###

-<p align="left">Skilled in problem-solving with a strong foundation in Data Structures and Algorithms, and proficient in developing full web applications, including both frontend and backend.
-Currently seeking Software Engineering, Fullstack Developer, or Backend Developer roles.</p>
+<p align="left"> Currently working as a Software Developer at Odoo, India.
+Skilled in problem-solving with a strong foundation in Data Structures and Algorithms, and proficient in developing full web applications, including both frontend and backend.</p>

 ###